 - Mung Bean Sprouts, raw (1 cup) 0.4mg

 *animal foods for comparison

-If you follow a plant based diet you may have an increased requirement for zinc due to the lesser bioavailability of zinc from plant based foods.
-There are some steps you can take to ensure that you are getting the maximum amount of zinc from you diet for optimum health;
+If you follow a plant-based diet you may have an increased requirement for zinc due to the lesser bioavailability of zinc from plant-based foods.
+There are some simple steps you can take to ensure that you are getting the maximum amount of zinc from your diet for optimum health;

 - Sprout your lentils and mung beans and add to salads, wraps and sandwiches.
 See How To & Health Benefits Of Sprouting Foods for more information on sprouting,

 - Soak your nuts and whole grains before snacking on them or adding to baking,

 - Experiment with fermentation – the lactic acid formed when making sourdough aids with mineral absorption.
 Fermentation of soy products also increase the bioavailability of zinc such as in tempeh,